 Gingerbread Contestant Prizes

-Gingerbread contest categories normally include school groups, corporations and professionals (i.e., chefs and bakeries).
+Gingerbread contest categories usually include school groups, corporations and professionals (i.e. chefs and bakeries).
 There is at least one prize per category.
-For categories with only a small number of entries there might be only one or two prizes, but for categories with numerous entries there are prizes for first, second and third place.
+For categories with only a small number of entries there might be only one or two prizes.
+For categories with numerous entries, though, there are prizes for first, second and third place.

 Examples of prizes include gift certificates to the Hyatt and to the hotel’s restaurants.
 School groups can also win money for scholarships.

 In addition to prizes awarded by a panel of judges, there are also random draws, like for groups submitting their applications early.
-There is also the “People’s Choice” award which is open to all contestants and decided by people making donations and voting.
-This may or may not be the case in 2022.
+There is also usually the “People’s Choice” award.
+People making donations and voting determine the winner of that.

 Donating Prizes